 Marsh Creek State Park

-The Cowell Ranch/John Marsh State Historic Park encompasses nearly 4,000 acres of natural habitat, wildlife, and unique cultural features, including the historic John Marsh House.
-Through the efforts of concerned citizens, as well as The Trust for Public Land and other public entities, this is one of California’s newest state parks, although not currently open to the public.
+Cowell Ranch/John Marsh encompasses 3,659 acres of natural habitat, wildlife, and unique cultural features, including the historic John Marsh Home.
+John Marsh lived on the property from 1837 to 1856.
+He was the first American Citizen to settle in what today is Contra Costa County.
+He was a medical doctor and developed Rancho Los Meganos as a large cattle ranch.
+The John Marsh Home when completed in 1856 was considered the "finest ranch home in California".
+Through the efforts of concerned citizens as well as the Trust for Public Land and other entities, Cowell Ranch/John Marsh is one of California's newest state parks, although currently not open to the public.

 Partners in Park Planning

 In a collaborative partnership, California State Parks and the City of Brentwood Parks and Recreation Department are participating in a joint planning process to plan the future development of Cowell Ranch/John Marsh.
 Working together with the community, this planning process will create a vision for the future; provide recommendations for the future of the historic John Marsh House, public recreation access, and natural resource management as well as guidelines for implementation of a long term vision for the Park so it can be enjoyed for years to come.

 For planning information, click the General Planning Information Related link.